bchampp/webscraper/README.md

 The python downloads page can be found [here](https://www.python.org/downloads/).

+## Getting Started
+First, navigate to the top-level folder of this project in the command prompt.
+This can be done by typing 'cmd' in the address bar of the file explorer.

-## Dependencies
+### Dependencies
 - Beautiful Soup
 - Xlsxwriter
 - XML Dom
 - URLLib

-## Getting Started
-First, navigate to the top-level folder of this project in the command prompt.
-This can be done by typing 'cmd' in the address bar of the file explorer.

 To install the dependencies using pip:
 ````
 python -m pip install -r requirements.txt
 ````

-## Running the program
+### Running the program
 If all dependencies are installed properly, you should be able to run:
 ````
 python main.py